 Schools require parents to meet their child’s additional education expenses as a priority investment.
 Student Education Trusts (SETs) enable families to put aside money and access age-appropriate quality educational goods and services for their child.
 Parents can plan for and meet their child’s educational needs as they arise from birth to graduation.
 Teachers provide advice on what educational resources and expenses are a priority for their child, and parents purchase goods and services through retail outlets or the school.

 Schools ensure students are ready for high school and transition to a quality high school that will meet their needs and develop their talents.
 Teachers work with Year 5 and 6 students and their families to close any academic and development gaps, and find the right school that their child will succeed in.
-Teachers assist parents with school applications and meetings, scholarships, and if it is a bording school then also preparing the child to live away from home.
-Parents are encouraged to set up a trust fund for their children and start saving when the child is very young so that when they start high school they have around $4000 to meet their child’s needs for high school.
+Teachers assist parents with school applications and meetings, scholarships, and preparing the child to live away from home (for boarding schools).
+Parents are encouraged to set up a trust fund for their children and start saving when the child is very young so that when they start high school they have around $4,000 to meet their child’s needs for high school.
 Graduating primary students are inducted into the school alumni so they can continue to participate in school events during the holidays when back home, and are role models to siblings.

 Subscribe to our newsletter now!